- System Identification

 After all, if you have a system whose future evolution is so important to predict, why not try to infer a plausible model instead of a convenient one?

 A compact overview is inserted incidentally in Cosma’s review of Fan and Yao —- FaYa03 —- (wherein he also recommends Bosq98, TaKa00 and BoBl07.)

 To reconstruct the state, as opposed to the parameters, you do state filtering.
-There can be interplay between these steps, if you are doing simulation-based inference, as in iterated filtering.
+There can be interplay between these steps, if you are doing simulation-based online parameter inference, as in recursive estimation.

 Anyway, for what kind of systems can you infer parameters?
 Mutually exciting point processes?
 Yep, EFBS04 do that.

 From an engineering/control perspective, we have BrPK16, who give a sparse regression version.
 Generally it seems it can be done by indirect inference, or recursive hierarchical generalised linear models, generalising the process for linear time series.

-There are many highly general formulations; Kita96 gives a multiparametric Bayesian “smooth” one.
+There are many highly general formulations; Kita96 gives a Bayesian “smooth” one.

 See e.g. the HeDG15 paper: